OpenStackSanDiego/SecurityServiceChains/Lab0.md

 ```

 * Verify that the NetMon instance is seeing data via tcpdump

+As part of the setup, a virtualized security function (tcpdump) is monitoring the traffic as the chain sends it through.
+This can be verified on the following screen.

 ```bash
 screen -r tcpdump
 ctrl-A ctrl-D
 ```

 ## Verify Setup

+Take a look at the virtual machines and layer 2 & 3 networking to visualize the setup.

 * Via the OpenStack dashboard examine the following pages:
 * Project->Compute->Instances